 Most tech transfer offices work with several outside counsel firms who, in turn, use foreign associates or external vendors for translations – and it’s the same for foreign filing.
-You can increase your purchasing power through consolidation, because increased volume flowing through a single strategic IP services and translation provider means greater discounts.
-A streamlined operation with lower costs associated with the IP also makes said IP more appealing to potential licensees.
+You can increase your purchasing power through consolidation because increased volume flowing through a single strategic IP service and translation provider means more significant discounts.
+A streamlined operation with lower costs associated with the IP makes said IP more appealing to potential licensees.

 There’s No Additional Work

-Technology transfer offices are operating under tight budgets, and the same is true for their internal resources – they are extremely limited.
+Technology transfer offices are operating under tight budgets, and the same is true for their internal resources – they are constrained.
 Securing your IP worldwide is an enormous effort, so it’s important to note that partnering with a patent translation & filing partner often eases the administrative burden.
 Consolidation of disparate processes creates a more streamlined workflow.
-Morningside, for example, has an IP Platform which centralizes IP projects and gives users the ability to get instant quotes and manage their IP translation and foreign filing in one location.
+Morningside, for example, has an IP Platform that centralizes IP projects and gives users the ability to get instant quotes and manage their IP translation and foreign filing in one location.

 The Ability to Work With Multiple Outside Counsel

-Technology transfer offices often work with multiple outside counsels depending on the subject matter or the discipline involved and, on top of that, potential licensees often have a preference in outside counsel.
-With that in mind, an IP services company with an understanding of the landscape and existing relationships with a large number of outside counsels could be extremely beneficial.
+Technology transfer offices often work with multiple outside counsels depending on the subject matter or the discipline involved.
+On top of that, potential licensees usually prefer outside counsel.
+With that in mind, an IP services company understanding the landscape and existing relationships with many external counsels could be highly beneficial.
 Morningside, for example, works with 97% of the AmLaw 200 – so chances are we’re already working with them.

-Technology transfer offices are uniquely situated at the confluence of limited resources and enormous potential, so it is extremely important for them to maximize the resources available.
-As the largest patent translation & filing company in North America, Morningside has the experience, the ability and the capacity to help technology transfer offices consolidate their efforts, save money, streamline their processes and ultimately maximize their potential.
-You can more about our services here.
+Technology transfer offices are situated at the confluence of limited resources and enormous potential, so they must maximize the available resources.
+As the most significant patent translation & filing company in North America, Morningside has the experience, the ability and the capacity to help technology transfer offices consolidate their efforts, save money, streamline their processes and ultimately maximize their potential.
+You can learn more about our services here.